openstack-archive/instack/HOWTO/Releasing.md

 1. Upload the tgz created earlier to the release.

-1. Update the specfile Version and rebuild.
+1. Update the specfile Version in dist-git and rebuild.